Tooth Implant FAQs – Common Questions | Answered

-Review some of the most frequently requested Tooth Implant questions.
+Review some of the most frequently asked Tooth Implant questions.

-Implants are constructed of titanium alloy.
-They are designed to be placed inside the jawbone.
-They function as an implant.
-Tooth Implants efficiently provide support for crowns, fixed bridges or dentures.
-Titanium is a sturdy light material that is used specifically in implants due to its ability to join bone creating long lasting support.
+Implants are made of titanium alloy and designed to be implanted within the jawbone, acting as a permanent support for crowns, fixed bridges or dentures.
+Titanium is an especially strong yet lightweight material used in implants due to its capacity of joining bone tissue for long-lasting stability.

-What are the advantages over other types of replacement teeth?
+What are the advantages of dental implants over other forms of replacement teeth?

-Patients are not automatically eligible for Tooth Implants simply because they lack teeth.
-Before a patient is considered to be eligible for implant the need to meet certain criteria.
+Patients do not automatically qualify for Tooth Implants just because they lack teeth.
+To be considered eligible, patients must meet certain criteria.

-Dental health maintenance.
-Maintaining oral health after treatment is another concern.
-The rate of success will be determined by the patient’s ability to keep their gums and teeth free of plaque after treatment.
-Your dentist will give you an appropriate cleaning schedule and will also advise you how to care for your implants.
+Dental Health Maintenance.
+Maintaining dental health after treatment is another critical consideration for success.
+Your dentist will provide an appropriate cleaning schedule and explain how best to care for your implants.

-Are implants 100% guaranteed?
-What is their rate of success?
+Are implants 100% guaranteed and what is their success rate?

-Similar to any other medical or aesthetic procedure, Tooth Implant treatments do come with some risk, however the risks are very rare and easily treatable.
-Patients often experience implant failure or damage to their surrounding teeth.
-But, this risk can be greatly diminished if you plan your pre-treatment carefully.
+Like any medical or aesthetic procedure, Tooth Implant treatments carry some risk.
+But these risks are extremely rare and easily treatable.
+Patients sometimes experience implant failure or damage to their surrounding teeth; however, this risk can be greatly minimized by planning ahead for your pre-treatment.

-Perimplantitis, a different condition which can develop when you undergo Tooth Implantation, is also possible.
-Similar to periodontitis (gum disease), this condition involves inflammation of the gums and loss of bone over the implant site.
-It is easily prevented through daily brushing, regular cleaning of the implant and regular dental appointments.
+Perimplantitis, a condition which may arise after Tooth Implantation, is also possible.
+Similar to periodontitis (gum disease), this condition involves inflammation of the gums and bone loss at the implant site.
+This condition can be prevented through daily brushing, regular cleaning of the implant site and regular dental appointments.